CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

 ##  📦 Versioning

-While using cloud services it's recommended to always update to the latest published SDK version.
+While using cloud services, it's recommended to constantly update to the latest published SDK version.

-For on-premises, it's recommended to lock the version to the version that matches the running Endpoint service version and update it only after the Endpoint services upgrade.
+For on-premises, it's recommended to align the versions of the SDK and the Harmony Endpoint Management service.

-The matching SDK's add command can be seen in the web portal at `Harmony Endpoint` -> `Settings` -> `API & SDKs`.
+You can view the matching SDK's pulling command from the Harmony Endpoint Web Management Portal - `Settings` > `API & SDKs`.

-The adding command will be similar to:
+The command will be similar to:
 ```
 yarn add @chkp/harmony-endpoint-management-sdk@1.0.11-JHF-R81_20_JHF_DEV_T154
 ```